kimbochen/md-blogs/triton/README.md

 or [my blog post](https://github.com/kimbochen/md-blogs/tree/main/pytorch-systems-intro#pytorch).

-# Conclusion
+## Further Readings

 Triton is a domain-specific language for GPU programming that automates memory and thread block management while offering highly-tuned library performance.
-[Here](https://www.jokeren.tech/slides/triton_intel.pdf) is a great introduction to Triton by Keren Zhou.
-Finally, I wonder if Triton could support scheduling across multiple GPUs in the future, given the trend of training and deploying large language models.
+I wonder if Triton could support scheduling across multiple GPUs in the future, given the trend of training and deploying large language models.

+- [Here](https://www.jokeren.tech/slides/triton_intel.pdf) is a great introduction to Triton by Keren Zhou.
+- [Here](https://superjomn.github.io/posts/triton-mlir-publish/) is an overview of the Triton compiler architecture after Triton migrated to MLIR
+  (Caveat: It is written in Chinese).
+- [Here](https://docs.nvidia.com/cuda/parallel-thread-execution/) is the documentation of the CUDA ISA.

-# References
+## References

 - [OpenAI Triton Blog post](https://openai.com/research/triton)
 - [Original Paper - Triton: An Intermediate Language and Compiler for Tiled Neural Network Computations](https://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf)